Xenogix/DAI-PracticalWork3-LP-AM/README.md

 }
 ```

-There is no standardized way of displaying color, and the color information interpretation is subject to variations.
+There is no standardized way of displaying color, and the color interpretation is subject to variations.

 The available color identifiers can be found in the following list :